 FIRST TIME HOME BUYERS INCENTIVE

 First time home buyers may be eligible for a shared equity mortgage with the Government of Canada.
 With a shared equity mortgage, the government will help you finance the home without interest.

 This helps reduce your monthly mortgage payment without increasing your down payment.

 You need to repay this money after 25 years, or when you sell the property.
 You can also repay it at any time without a prepayment penalty.
-The property’s fair market value at the time of repayment will determine the repayment amount.

 HOME BUYERS PLAN (HBP)